RESEARCHERS PROGRAMME

 - Research governance and organization.

-- Engagement, influence and impact.
+- Engagement, influence, and impact.

-DURATION OF THE PROGRAMME
+DURATION OF THE PROGRAM